hank-cp/sbp/docs/demo_project.md

     * demo-plugin-library: Demonstrate using Spring Data/JPA.
     * demo-plugin-shelf: Demonstrate api expose and invocation between plugins.
   * It is basically a skeleton project that you could starts your own project.
-It almost contains everything we need in the real project.
+It almost contains everything we need in a real project.
 * demo-jpa: Demonstrate how to use Spring Data/JPA by `sbp-spring-boot-jpa-starter`
 * demo-webflux: Demonstrate how to use Spring WebFlux by `sbp-spring-boot-webflux-starter`
-* Every single projects with `SpringApplication` could be run standalone.
+* Every single project using `SpringApplication` could be run standalone.